How Alice Cooper Toned It Down for the ‘Welcome to My Nightmare’ Tour

 When Kiss revealed the set for their 2013 tour that featured an enormous, fireball-spewing spider, it wasn't anything new.
 David Bowie's 1987 Glass Spider tour also had a huge spider set, and more than a decade before that, Alice Cooper used an oversized arachnid as part of his 1975 tour.

 In 1975, Alice Cooper went from being rock's most dangerous band to being a sanitized, vaudeville-meets-horror-films icon with the release of Welcome to My Nightmare, the first solo album singer Vincent Furnier issued as Alice Cooper after taking the name of his former group.

-He supported the new album with an ambitious tour that was specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses, forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show that was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.
+He supported the new album with an ambitious tour that kicked off on March 21, 1975 at Wings Stadium in Kalamazoo, Mich..
+These dates were specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses.
+That meant forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show.
+It was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.

 Framed as a nightmare experienced by a boy named Steven, the show included Alice Cooper classics like "No More Mr. Nice Guy," "I'm Eighteen" and "School's Out" along with songs from the new album, staged in a slick multi-media production that featured filmed projections, four dancers, and elaborate sets and costumes.
 In the course of the nightmare, Cooper encountered dancing skeletons, a faceless demon, a nine-foot cyclops and yes, enormous spiders (Take that, Kiss!
 Don't think so, David Bowie!) during "Black Widow."

 The Welcome to My Nightmare tour launched Cooper as a solo superstar, though he soon faltered with subsequent albums like Goes to Hell and went on to embarrass himself with an ill-advised '80s foray into New Wave titled Zipper Catches Skin.
 The tour was also documented in a 1976 concert film of the same name, which failed at the box office but has since become a cult classic.